-'Ladders of Light' by Mary Branson
+'Ladders of Light: A Constitution for the UK ' by Mary Branson

 MARY BRANSON specialises in creating conceptual large scale installations, using sculpture, light and sound.
 Following a first class honours degree in Fine Art and an MA, she became Artist in Residence at the Houses of Parliament, researching the archives of the Suffrage movement, with a brief to produce a proposal for a new permanent artwork for the Palace of Westminster ‘New Dawn’ revealed on June 7th 2016.